welcome to the blog

 Improved AI Subject Detection

-I noticed a significant improvement in the camera’s ability to find the bird in amongst twigs and branches and keep tracking the subject.
+I noticed an improvement in the camera’s ability to find the bird in amongst twigs and branches and keep tracking the subject.
 The image of a redpoll is one of several I took where there were branches and twigs both behind and in front of the bird and the camera AI Subject Detection picked up the bird and acquired focus easily.

-After two years of usage I still think the OM-1ii had better subject detection for birds than the original OM-1 (which is still really good), but it can still struggle to focus on birds in very cluttered environments or when the bird is half hidden.
+After two years of usage I still think the OM-1ii has better subject detection for birds than the original OM-1 (which is still really good), but it can still struggle to focus on birds in very cluttered environments or when the bird is half hidden.
 Certain birds may also be fooled due to the extraordinary plumage it has.

 Every April I take people out to photograph black grouse on a lek in Perthshire, Scotland and I often find that the bird subject detection may be fooled by this bird.
 Instead of focusing on the eye of the bird, it sometimes gets fooled and thinks the eye is somewhere, ahem, to the rear…